 What does parousia mean in the classical sense?

 From the Ptolemaic period to the second century of the new era, "parousia" was used in the East as a technical term for the arrival or visit of a king or emperor and the public celebration of the ruler's glory.
 To commemorate Emperor Nero's visit, Advent coins were minted in the cities of Patras and Corinth, which proclaimed the legend of Augustine of Corinth's Adventus.
 The Greek word parousia here corresponded to the Latin word advent.
-The Emperor Hadrian's many journeys were recorded on many Advent coins, and often new eras were counted from the date of the parousia.
+Emperor Hadrian's many journeys were recorded on many Advent coins, and often new epochs were counted from the date of the parousia.

 What does it mean parousia?
 New Testament.